GPSFileDepot

 PostGIS

-3. Under "Spatial Extensions" check the most recent version of PostGIS:
+3. Under "Spatial Extensions" check the most recent version of PostGIS (for this tutorial we installed 2.2.1):

 Now you should have a fully operational postgis database.